 Try Live Demo

-Now, with a simple command, you can obtain an SSL certificate effortlessly with a free subdomain.
-This incredible feature, available for enterprise users in versions 2.5.2 and beyond, brings heightened security to your server.
+Obtain an SSL certificate effortlessly with a free subdomain for your Ant Media Server with a simple command!
+This incredible feature is available for Enterprise users versions 2.5.2 and beyond and it brings heightened security to your server.

 Enabling SSL is not mandatory for all cases.
 However, it’s mandatory when requesting access to the mic and camera.
 It’s not mandatory for playing streams , HTTPS and WSS (WebSocket Secure) are mandatory for Google Chrome to run WebRTC and WebSocket applications.